High Quality Heat Transfer Fluids

 Once you have chosen your fluid, you should consider how you will introduce it to the system.
 You cannot simply remove one thermal fluid and replace it with the next.
 Instead, you must drain, flush and refill the entire heat transfer system.
 This will increase the lifespan of the new fluid and keep the system running efficiently for longer.

-Globaltherm® C1 is specifically designed to remove harsh by-products of any heat transfer fluid, such as carbon deposits, volatile light ends or loose debris to ensure there are no contaminants that may compromise the new HTF.
+Globaltherm® C1 is specifically designed to remove harsh by-products of any heat transfer fluid, such as carbon deposits, volatile light ends or loose debris to ensure there are no contaminants that may compromise the new heat transfer fluid.

 Price will always be important when purchasing a new heat transfer fluid for an application.
 The price of a fluid will depend on its properties, so the more specialised the fluid, the higher the price.